dougeby/IntuneDocs/InTuneDocs/GetStarted/network-infrastructure-requirements-for-microsoft-intune.md

 -   You have an Office 365 subscription that has an Exchange Server 2013 tenant.
 Ao long as the tenant is Exchange Server 2013, the Connector supports Exchange Server 2010 in that same environment.

--   The user account that you use to install the On-Premises Connector must be a tenant administrator for [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] and be an administrator in the Exchange tenant with a license to use Exchange Server 2013.
+-   The user account that you use to install the On-Premises Connector must be a tenant administrator for Intune and be an administrator in the Exchange tenant with a license to use Exchange Server 2013.

 ### See also
 [What to know before you start Microsoft Intune](what-to-know-before-you-start-microsoft-intune.md)